Here is a breakdown of major shareholders in Cadence Design Systems Inc. (NASDAQ: CDNS)

-Cadence Design Systems Inc. (NASDAQ: CDNS) is -8.30% lower on its value in year-to-date trading and has touched a low of $132.32 and a high of $194.97 in the current 52-week trading range.
+Cadence Design Systems Inc. (NASDAQ: CDNS) is -10.26% lower on its value in year-to-date trading and has touched a low of $132.32 and a high of $194.97 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The CDNS stock was last observed hovering at around $167.82 in the last trading session, with the day’s gains setting it 3.07% off its average median price target of $200.00 for the next 12 months.
-It is also 20.52% off the consensus price target high of $215.00 offered by 15 analysts, but current levels are 5.06% higher than the price target low of $180.00 for the same period.
+The CDNS stock was last observed hovering at around $166.92 in the last trading session, with the day’s gains setting it 0.31%.

 3 Tiny Stocks Primed to Explode